ceph/ceph/doc/install/cpu-profiler.rst

 Ceph Configuration
 ==================

 Ensure that you disable ``lockdep``.
-Consider setting `logging`_ to levels appropriate for a production cluster.
+Consider setting logging to levels appropriate for a production cluster.
 See `Ceph Logging and Debugging`_ for details.

-.. _logging: ../../rados/configuration/log-and-debug-ref
-.. _Ceph Logging and Debugging: ../../rados/configuration/ceph-conf/#ceph-logging-and-debugging
+.. _Ceph Logging and Debugging: ../../rados/troubleshooting/log-and-debug

-See the `CPU Profiling`_ section of the RADOS Operations documentation for details on using Oprofile.
+See the `CPU Profiling`_ section of the RADOS Troubleshooting documentation for details on using Oprofile.

-.. _CPU Profiling: ../../rados/operations/cpu-profiling
+.. _CPU Profiling: ../../rados/troubleshooting/cpu-profiling